-When you work in a particular industry over a period of time, you get specialized in that domain.
-For Tejesh Jayaprakash, it was application platforms, but working at a product company and overhearing coworkers talk about Big Data and the Internet of Things (IoT), Tejesh got curious.
-Yes, he was specialized in his field, but he was eager to learn and do more.
+When you work in a particular industry over a period of time, you get specialized in that field.
+For me, it was application platforms, but working at a product company and overhearing coworkers talk about Big Data and the Internet of Things (IoT), I got curious.
+Yes, I specialized in my field, but I was eager to learn and do more.

 Studying Data Science on His Own

 I learned about Simplilearn from one of my managers.
 I did the online ITIL® Foundation course because my employer required it, but while browsing through other courses, I found data science.
 At that time, I wanted to learn more about it, so I actually enrolled for that one, as well.
 I was engaged enough with the material to get through the course quickly.
 I did it in about eight weeks, spending two to three hours every day.

 I took the Data Scientist course in 2015.
 I'm currently working on the supply chain planning side; the planning stage involves a lot of data analysis and forecasting and predictive analysis.
 And now I understand the concept of the software.
 This learning has helped me get a broader understanding of how to analyze data to make sense of it and predict how data will behave in the future.
 It gave me a very good understanding as to how you plan things and how the algorithm works, and how the regression modeling and other statistical modeling work.

 I liked the structure of the course because it starts with how you analyze data, generate data models and how you forecast using these models.
 Besides, you have three different tools to learn: R, SAS, and Excel.
 The course teaches, in detail, how to use R and SAS software, and how to use them within Excel.
 I received step-by-step instruction as to how I could perform things and what I have to be looking for, and what the additional options are that I have within each software.
 R has also become something you must know if you want to be a data analyst.
 I use it in daily work.